kskim-phd/FPAR/README.md

 ------
 ## CXR dataset

-Please send me a request email (kskim.doc@gmail.com) for that inference sample data (As this work is under review, so it is open to reviewers only).
+Please send me a request email (kskim.doc@gmail.com) for that inference sample data and pre-trained weight (As this work is under review, so it is open to reviewers only).

 Put the data you received into the 'data' folder ('./data/')

 ------
 ## Our pretrained weight

-Please downloading the pre-trained weight file [here]().

 Put the weight files you received into the 'checkpoint' folder ('./checkpoint/')